0ldcamel/solid-umbrella/README.md

 This is my version of Sudoku.
 My plan is to:
 - Create a valide Sudoku board:
   - Create a valid filled Sudoku board
+  - Swap rows and columns within their groups
   - Poke holes to creat unsolved Sudoku board
 - Solve Sudoku.
   - Start with single value